dsd-sztaki-hu/umami-uploader/README.md

 ```
 {referrer|host|user-agent}
 ```
-In the example, the referrer can be one of multiple different URLs and host is the domain name of the umami instance
+In the example, the referrer can be one of multiple different URLs and host is the domain name of the umami instance.

 ## Running